ibalampanis/ai-ethics/guide.md

 AI technologies should be accessible to all individuals regardless of their social status, geographic location, or technology skills and abilities.
 Developers should make significant effort in order to bridge the digital chasm and prevent the exacerbation of inequalities spotted in artificial intelligence implementation.

 ### Continuous learning and Improvement
 AI developers should focus on continuous learning and improvement.
 AI technologies are based on data collection and data processing.
-Hence, is very essential to systematically seek feedback from diverse stakeholders, collect divergent data and check the validity and integrity of the data in order to achieve improvement of sysytems.
+Hence, is very essential to systematically seek feedback from diverse stakeholders, collect divergent data and check the validity and integrity of the data in order to achieve improvement of systems.
 Practices and processes should be continuously adapted in response to ethical challenges and emerging risks and changes of the market environment.

 ### Sustainability
 The long-term effects on society and the environment should be considered when developing AI.
 It is imperative for developers to make sustainable usage of AI systems while minimizing their environmental impact.